namiko-sole/PanoGS/readme.md

 ### Diffusion Checkpoints

-PanoGS uses SDXL with ControlNet (canny) and IP-Adapter for stylization.
 Download the following models from HuggingFace and place them under the `checkpoints/` folder (the paths are resolved in [`diffusers_inference.py`](diffusers_inference.py) relative to the repository root):

 ```bash
 bash download_checkpoints.sh